-The work-based learning experience takes place at the work-site, includes a minimum of 250 hours, and may be paid or unpaid.
-An individualized training plan identifies the appropriate competencies, duties, and tasks in academic, technical, and workplace readiness areas that apply directly to the students' goals.
+The work-based learning experience takes place at the worksite, includes a minimum of 250 hours, and may be paid or unpaid.
+An

 Prerequisites and other notes: Available for 12th grade students only.
 Career Research and Development and Career Preparation and Transition are prerequisites.
 This course is available only to students attending Gateway School or Flexible Student Support.
 This course is part of the Career Research and Development completer program.